mkirchner/marginalize.sh/README.md

 marginalize.sh - Add margins to research papers
 ===============================================

-I like to take notes while reading research papers but reseach papers don't have reasonably sized margins.
+I have recently started reading research papers on my iPad, and I use an Apple Pnecil and PDF Expert to take notes.
+Technically, that works well, but reseach papers don't have reasonably sized margins.

 That's annoying since it disconnects the notes from the original text.
 Hence, enter `marginalize.sh`.

 ![Before and after](https://github.com/mkirchner/marginalize.sh/blob/master/doc/before_after.png)